-The Joint Committee recognises the pressure on local authority finances and has proposed and agreed that requisition levels in 2016/17 be reduced by 14.3%.
-Park management has made significant progress in delivering savings over the last few years to assist in meeting the efficiency targets required in the current financial climate.
+The Joint Committee recognises the difficult financial climate facing local authorities and has continued to seek efficiencies wherever possible.
+The requisition funding in 16/17 was reduced by 14.3% due to the Park management making significant progress in delivering savings over the last few years to assist in meeting the efficiency targets required in the current financial climate.
+It has been agreed that the indicative levels of requisition in 2017/18 remain at 2016/17 levels.